chorankates/rouster/README.md

 Rouster
 ======
 ```
-Rouster.is_a?('abstraction layer for interacting with Vagrant managed virtual machines')
+Rouster.is_a?('abstraction layer for controlling with Vagrant virtual machines')
 => true
 ```